2018 CAPO Award of Excellence Descriptions and Nomination Procedures

 CIHR – Institute of Cancer Research: CAPO Award for Research Excellence

-This award supported by CIHR – Institute of Cancer Research, shall be made to recognize an individual who, in the opinion of the Awards Committee and the Board of Directors of the association, has made a significant research contribution to Psychosocial Oncology.
+This award supported by CIHR – Institute of Cancer Research, shall be made to recognize a CAPO member who, in the opinion of the Awards Committee and the Board of Directors of the association, has made a significant research contribution to Psychosocial Oncology.
 The recipient of this award must meet the following criteria:

 - Whose research has substantially enhanced the knowledge base of psychosocial oncology;